saiftynet/SCAD/README.md

 If an element with the name of the first parameter does not exist, it is created, otherwise it is over-written.

 * `difference`
-Subtracts one or more elements from one element and creates a new element.e.g. `$scad->difference("wheel",qw/wheel nut nut1 nut2 nut3/); The first parameter is the name of the new element created, the second parameter refers to the item that all other elements are subtracted from.
+Subtracts one or more elements from one element and creates a new element.e.g. `$scad->difference("wheel",qw/wheel nut nut1 nut2 nut3/)`;
-If an element with the name of the first parameter does not exist, it is created, otherwise it is over-written.
+The first parameter`"wheel"` in this example is the name of the new element created, the second parameter refers to the item that all other elements are subtracted from.
+If an element with the name of the first parameter does not exist, it is created, otherwise it is over-written.So this statement takes the item "wheel" (the scendond parameter), subtracts all the nuts, and overwrites the code in "wheel"(first parameter).

 * `intersection`
 creates an element representing the overlapping parts of 2 or more elements and creates a new element.e.g. `$scad->intersection("overlap",qw/item1  item2 item3/); The first parameter is the name of the new element created, the other names refer to elements which overlap neach other.